DecentDudeDan/angular-firestore-starter/README.md

 This project was created to be boiler plate for an Angular app with Firestore

+## Configure

 To use you must configure a Firestore from google and place the API key/credentials into the environment(.prod).ts file.

 The login component defaultly has Google auth chosen for the login method so that must also be configured in your Firestore project from google.

+The main component has a route that is route guarded by an Authorization service that checks if you are authorized.

 ## Development server